 (The Story is the Thing, Rand B. Lee)

-Their offices were at walking distance and since their interests were basically the same, "Manny" and "Danny" met on a regular basis and frequently went out for lunch together.
-They were fascinated by the crime and decided to write about it.
-One of those fascination led to Joseph Bowne Elwell, the greatest bridge player alive, the so-called "Wizard of Whist", a tutor of the game to the King of England and the millionaire Vanderbilts.
-Author of best-selling bridge textbooks, an unofficial "spycatcher" and intelligence agent, a heavy gambler on the stock exchange, the owner of a large stable of race horses, a developer of Florida real estate, a dealer of bootleg liquor, and an industrious philanderer, Joseph Elwell is believed to be the inspiration for F. Scott Fitzgerald's Jay Gatsby in his book, The Great Gatsby.
-But Joseph Elwell is today remembered for being murdered in June 1920 in a classic "locked room" mystery---to this day still unsolved.
+One of those fascinations was Joseph Bowne Elwell, the greatest bridge player alive, the so-called "Wizard of Whist", a tutor of the game to the King of England and the millionaire Vanderbilts.
+Author of best-selling bridge textbooks, an unofficial "spycatcher" and intelligence agent, a heavy gambler on the stock exchange, the owner of a large stable of race horses, a developer of Florida real estate, a dealer of bootleg liquor, and an industrious philanderer.
+Joseph Elwell is believed to be the inspiration for F. Scott Fitzgerald's Jay Gatsby in his book, The Great Gatsby.
+Today Joseph Elwell is remembered for being murdered in June 1920 in a classic "locked room" mystery---to this day still unsolved.
 Someone managed to sneak into his art-filled house in Manhattan, shoot Elwell in the head, and vanish into thin air.....leaving Elwell in a room locked from the inside!
 The Slaying of Joseph Bowne Elwell is author Jonathan Goodman's fascinating account of the corrupt life and mysterious death of one bizarre man.
 The Elwell case has been used as the basis of many crime novels (including one of the most famous, S.S.
 Van Dine's The Benson Murder Case), films, and a play.
 Supposedly this case resulted in the formation of the writing partnership.
-They would set their teen-age fantasies aside and write a 'serious' book in the Van Dine-manner.
+They would set their teen-age fantasies aside and write a "serious" book in the Van Dine-manner.
 They only needed the spark to set it off...